 The Code applies to all areas of Immediate’s business and to its direct Suppliers as well as to goods and services sourced by Immediate.
 Immediate requires all direct Suppliers to observe the provisions of this Code and requires that such Suppliers, in turn, obtain similar compliance with its provisions from their Suppliers.
 All parties to whom this Code applies are required to comply with applicable national and international laws.
 Where the provisions of this Code afford greater protection than national law, the terms of this Code prevail.

-- to set out a clear statement of Immediate policy, and
+- To set out a clear statement of Immediate policy

-- to promote the adoption and improvement of ethical practices globally, and
+- To promote the adoption and improvement of ethical practices globally

 Immediate recognises that its Suppliers may not be able to achieve all the standards laid out in this Code immediately but is willing to engage with Suppliers who:

 - have implemented, or are willing to implement, appropriate and workable processes for raising standards to be compliant with this Code within an agreed period; and